Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - IT Support Engineer
+Entry / Progression - IT Support Engineer

 There are many pathways to ICT support roles.
-People may then decide to progress to the position of network engineer or other branches of programming, design, support, and development in ICT.
+People may decide to progress to the position of network engineer or other branches of programming, design, support, and development in ICT.

-FIT - ICT Associate Professional Network Engineer is a new IT apprenticeship-style (learn & earn) pathway to a career in the technology sector.
+Examples: FIT - ICT Associate Professional Network Engineer is a new IT apprenticeship-style (learn & earn) pathway to a career in the technology sector.
 FIT ICT AP is a ‘learning by doing’ format of ICT skills development which has been endorsed by the industry and government.
 This is a two-year programme during which candidates who are competent tech enthusiasts attain a Level 6 ICT and Professional Development Award.

 A Bachelor's degree is beneficial for career development and advancement.
 Relevant degree courses are available from most Institutes of Technology and a range of private colleges.
 Relevant subject areas include: Computer science, information technology, engineering and computer-related fields.